-Synaptic : gestion graphique des sources
+Synaptic: graphical mode sources managment

 8.5.3 Updating the system with Synaptic

 Before updating the system, it is necessary to "Reload" the package list, by clicking on the corresponding button, or by going in the menu "Edit > Reload Packages Information" (or even [Ctrl]+r if you want to use a keyboard shortcut).
 This action checks if the version of the packages residing on your system is the most recent one or not.